 Do you have some recent concrete examples to illustrate this?

 We have several projects underway in Europe.
-For example, in France, in the Dunkirk industrial basin, we’ve joined forces with ArcelorMittal to develop an ecosystem to sequester up to 3 million metric tons of CO2 from the steel industry.
+For example, in the industrial basin of Dunkirk (France), we are developing projects with Lhoist and EQIOM to capture their CO2 emissions.
+These partnerships aim to create a low-carbon industrial ecosystem in the wider Dunkirk area.
 In Normandy, France, and Zeeland, the Netherlands, we’re implementing large-scale CCS solutions at hydrogen production units in collaboration with TotalEnergies.
 With BASF in Antwerp, Belgium, we’re planning to develop the world’s largest cross-border CCS value chain.
 The Kairos@C project won support from the European Innovation Fund, confirming the efficiency of our technology, which an increasing amount of industries will need to reach carbon neutrality.

 Hydrogen production unit in Normandy, FranceDeveloping the world’s first low-carbon hydrogen network in Normandy, one of Europe’s largest industrial basins.